After Your FUE Hair Transplant, Should You Expect “Shock Loss”?

 You’re planning a surgical restoration to restore thicker hair to sparse, thinning areas on your scalp.
 Like many patients, after surgery you’ll eagerly check your progress and examine newly implanted follicle grafts each day, watching for growth.
 If you note that some hairs are shedding after roughly 3 weeks, you may feel alarmed.
 Losing hair is certainly not your goal, and considering the substantial investment made in a quality follicular unit extraction (FUE) hair transplant, Toronto patients who are caught off guard can be understandably upset.

-Dr. Cory Torgerson, FUE specialist, explains the details of recovery, so his clients understand the “shock loss” phenomenon.
+Here we’ll explain the details of recovery so our clients understand the “shock loss” phenomenon.
 Here’s what it means and why it’s not the most important thing to watch for after hair transplantation.

 How is FUE Done?